parttimenerd/jfrtofp/README.md

 JFR to [Firefox Profiler](https://profiler.firefox.com) converter for JDK 11+.

+It works best with this custom [Firefox Profiler fork](https://github.com/parttimenerd/firefox-profiler/tree/merged) which includes many of our own PRs which are not yet upstream (and might be less stable).

 ## Basic Usage

+We recommend using the [jfrtofp-server](https://github.com/parttimenerd/jfrtofp-server) which includes a custom Firefox Profiler distribution with the converter and a webserver which serves both.

 Download the latest `jfrtofp-all.jar` release and simply pass the JFR file as its first argument:

 ```sh
   java -jar jfrtofp-all.jar samples/small_profile.jfr
 ```

 This will produce a `samples/small_profile.json.gz` file, you can customize the output file by passing the `--output <file>` option.

 There is the possibility to produce [Speedscope](https://www.speedscope.app/) files as well, by passing the "--mode speedscope" option: